aragilar/dnd-flask/data/documentation/backgrounds.md

 Choosing a background provides you with important story cues about your character's identity.
 The most important question to ask about your background is what changed?
 Why did you stop doing whatever your background describes and start adventuring?
 Where did you get the money to purchase your starting gear, or, if you come from a wealthy background, why don't you have more money?
 How did you learn the skills of your class?
 What sets you apart from ordinary people who share your background?

+> **Tika and Artemis: Backgrounds**
+>
+> Tika Waylan and Artemis Entreri both lived their earliest years as street urchins.
+Tika's later career as a barmaid didn't really change her, so she might choose the urchin background, gaining proficiency in the Sleight of Hand and Stealth skills, and learning the tools of the thieving trade.
+Artemis is more defined by his criminal background, giving him skills in Deception and Stealth, as well as proficiency with the tools of thievery and poison.

 The sample backgrounds in this chapter provide both concrete benefits (features, proficiencies, and languages) and roleplaying suggestions.

 ## Proficiencies